boscoh/uniprot/README.md

     .
     YP_885981.1 is compatible with seqid type: P_REFSEQ_AC

-Since this requires lots of http requests, intermediate results are cached in the current directory under `seqidtype.json`, to save future requests.
-This file can be simply deleted.
-Once you have obtained working seqid types, you can map your seqids to the Uniprot Accession id type:
+Since this requires lots of http requests, to avoid lost work, the intermediate results are cached in the current directory under `seqidtype.json`, which can be safely deleted.
+Once you have obtained the seqid type, you can map your seqids to the Uniprot Accession seqid type:

     pairs = uniprot.batch_uniprot_id_mapping_pairs(
       'P_REFSEQ_AC', 'ACC', seqids)

 ## Chaining calls

 Let's say you have a bunch of seqids of several different types.
-By chaining a bunch of calls to `uniprot.py`, you can construct a master function that can fetch metadata for your seqids all in one go.
-An example is an included function that can take handle ENSEMBL, REFSEQ and UNIPROT ids to fetch the relevant metadata:
+By chaining a bunch of calls to `uniprot.py`, you can construct a master function that fetches metadata for your seqids all in one go.
+Included is a function that can fetch metadata for ENSEMBL, REFSEQ and UNIPROT seqids:

     metadata = uniprot.get_metadata_with_some_seqid_conversions(
          seqids, 'cache')

-The heart of the function `get_metadata_with_some_seqid_conversions` uses pattern matching functions such as to `is_ensembl` to identify ENSEMBL ids, as can be seen in this fragment:
+The heart of the function `get_metadata_with_some_seqid_conversions` uses pattern matching functions, such as to `is_ensembl` to identify ENSEMBL ids, as can be seen in this fragment:

     # convert a few types into uniprot_ids
     id_types = [